data-lessons/gapminder-R/09-regression.md

 This workshop can't and won't teach you statistical modeling, but here is the syntax you need to know to use R's basic statistical modeling infrastructure.

 `lm` is the function for a linear model. `lm` expects a formula as its first argument.
 Formulas in R are specified with a tilde separating the left and right hand sides: `DV ~ IV1 + IV2 + ...`.
 The second argument to `lm` is the name of the data.frame in which the variables are to be found.
-For example, to model life expectancy as a function of income:
+For example, to model life expectancy as a function of gdp:

 ~~~{.r}